Hoblovski/PyLSP-example/README.md

-# Introduction to LSP
+# Demo on LSP
-Requires
+You can also use it for debugging an LSP.

+requirements (must be in PATH):
 * C: clangd-18
 * Rust: rust-analyzer
 * Python: python-lsp-server